mattremigino1/vra-central/README.md

 # VRA-Central

-The final version of this app will be hosted on GCP.
-However, for testing and development purposes, we will use the CS server database as well as a local xampp apache webserver.
+We will use the CS server database as well as a local xampp apache webserver.

 ## deploying on XAMPP